AnaZonia/moon_notes/000 Ana Did Science Today.md

 check whether mature forest edge needs to be considered in this new dataset where disturbances are pointed out

+get number of years of disturbance and deforestation before regrowth

 ## 30/09, Mon - Writing and coding
 - Ask Fiona about applying to PGSS Travel Awards Correlation for age_mapbiomas and age_eu is 0.41 in the atlantic rainforest and 0.66 in the amazon